Dev-Kings/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Your script file should contain maximum 64 characters printf "%.2f\n" $NUM -> prints a number stored in global variable NUM with two decimal places, followed by a new line. printf "%x\n" $DECIMAL -> converts value stored in variable DECIMAL to hexadecimal tr 'A-Za-z' 'N-ZA-Mn-za-m' -> encodes and decodes text using the rot13 encryption.
-Assume ASCII.
+Assume ASCII. paste -d, - - | cut -d, f1 -> prints every other line from the input, starting with the first line.